pyconca/2016-web/web/markdown/talks/039-ankita-mukherjee-k-utham-kumar_en.markdown

 ## Ankita Mukherjee Bio

 My name is Ankita Mukherjee, am a full time student and part time infosec researcher.
 I use python extensively for infosec research and also as an alternative for MATLAB for all my image processing ,data sets projects where my core emphasis is on finding vulnerabilities,bugs in communication networks and also using machine learning techniques for infosec research.
 Apart from all these activities i am the organizer of Django Girls Delhi and building a community for women where they can share ideas.
-In my free times i mentor newbies who want to learn code .
+In my free times i mentor newbies who want to learn code.

 ## K. Utham Kumar Bio

-Open Source Enthusiast ,Freelancer Working on python for the past 5 years I started coding in matlab and c but during academics I did find python very flexible for all my projects .
+Open Source Enthusiast, Freelancer Working on python for the past 5 years I started coding in matlab and c but during academics I did find python very flexible for all my projects.

-As a day job I mentor students on their projects and provide trainings but my major interest lies in security aspect of machine learning  and also internet privacy .
+As a day job I mentor students on their projects and provide trainings but my major interest lies in security aspect of machine learning  and also internet privacy.

-With upcoming technologies user privacy has been intruded so working on privacy and security aspect .
+With upcoming technologies user privacy has been intruded so working on privacy and security aspect.